insure logo

 Which Washington ZIP codes are most expensive for car insurance?

-Our data shows that Tukwila is the most expensive area for coverage with an average premium of $2,085 a year.
+Our data shows that the Tukwila area came out as the most expensive with an average annual premium of $2,085.
+Bryn Mawr-Skyway was No. 2 and White Center was No. 3.

 Here are the most expensive ZIP codes in Washington for car insurance: